Win a car!

 This is a guide to help young drivers decide whether or not black box insurance - also known as telematics insurance - is right for them.

-When fitted to a car, black box technology allows insurers like Marmalade to understand your individual driving performance, meaning we can offer a cheaper premium.
+Black box technology allows us to understand your driving performance, meaning we can offer a cheaper premium.

 The unfortunate, and often tragic, truth is that there is a direct correlation between young drivers and car accidents1.
 That's why car insurance for young drivers is more expensive.